Sumandora/FrameworkCSGO/README.md

 ### WARNING: This program is being detected by Valve.
 Usage on official, custom or private servers will most likely result in punishment from Valve!
 ## Installation

-Gentoo/Portage Users might want to use [this](https://github.com/Sumandora/portage-framework) ebuild repository.

 ### Dependencies
 **Ubuntu / Debian / Linux Mint**
 ```sh